khafidprayoga/pythonapp/guessing-number/README.md

 # About
-This app built with random  builtins module
+This app built with "random"  builtins module

 # How to use
 First, you need to run main.py script.